BCON for MIPI Hardware Design Guide#

 I²C is an open-collector bus interface with two signal lines, SDA and SCL.
 Connect these signal lines to the appropriate ports of an I²C controller.
 Typically, an I²C controller is part of the microcontroller or the System on a Chip (SoC) that you will be using to process the image data.

-For more information about I²C, see the I²C-Bus Specification and User Manual.
+For more information about I²C, see the I²C-Bus Specification and User Manual (registration required).

 NOTICE – Voltage outside of the specified range can cause damage.